 Sometimes, you might think you don’t have to worry about termites.
 Maybe you just bought a house and the previous owner claims to have had termite treatment performed.
 Maybe the inspector even verified that there are no termites in the house.
 Maybe you’ve been in the house a while and you know for a fact that you had termite treatment performed at some point.
-You let down your guard and think you can relax, but suddenly you see a telltale mud tube or discarded wings or droppings appear on your window sill.
+You let down your guard and think you can relax, but suddenly you see a tell tale mud tube or discarded wings in your windowsill.
 What is going on?
 Have the previous owner, the inspector, and the termite control company all deceived you?
 Or is it that termites can come back, even after your house has been treated?

 The good news is that all of those people probably are not lying to you.
 The bad news is that in some cases, termites come back after treatment.
 In fact, they’re some of the toughest pests to eliminate from a property.
 Why?
 Let’s look at the realities of a home termite infestation and discuss how you can reduce the likelihood of termites returning to your home.

 First of all, different types of termites require different types of treatment.
-If you’ve got drywood termites, a targeted treatment or whole house fumigation will eliminate them.
-However, you might have noticed that termites have wings.
-Reproductive termites known as alates or swarmers leave their original colonies in search of new ones, in great termite swarms.
+If you’ve got drywood termites, a whole house treatment will eliminate them.
+However, you might have noticed that some termites have wings.
+Young reproductive termites known as alates or swarmers leave their original colonies in search of new ones, in great termite swarms.
 Even if you’ve had your house treated, termites could decide to build a new colony there when they’re out swarming.

-Then, too, if you have a targeted treatment or whole house fumigation done and the termites you have are not drywood termites, it won’t even eliminate them in the first place.
+Then, too, if you have whole house treatment done and the termites you have are not drywood termites, it probably won’t even eliminate them in the first place.
 Dampwood and subterranean termites can hide out in the soil, untroubled by the fumigation inside your house.
 Even if you kill the termites in your house by fumigating, the ones hiding in the soil will just come back into the house.
 The best way to treat these kinds of termites is with a combination of localized and soil treatment.

 If you really want to eradicate subterranean termites, use a combination of direct and indirect killing methods.
 Direct methods involve putting poison into the places where you know the termites are living, so that’s pretty straightforward.
-Subterranean termites carry the products, either by tracking them or picking them up and carrying them, back into their colonies.
+However, because it’s very difficult to know where each termite is at any given moment, indirect methods are also necessary.
+A termite company might treat the soil around your house or put out termite baits, but the strategy is the same.
+Termites carry the poisons, either by tracking it or picking it up and carrying it, back into their colonies.
 Eventually, this termiticide reaches all the termites in the colony, ridding your home of these hungry little invaders.